Limit theorems for power variations of ambit fields driven by white noise: Definitions and main results

 Thus, by item \eqref{c:decay}, Assumption \ref{asm:lln} holds with $\pi = \delta_{\bs{z}_0}$.
 Concrete examples of specifications of the weight function $g$ that satisfy Assumption \ref{asm:clt} are provided in \eqref{eq:gspec} and \eqref{eq:gspec2}, below.

-The central limit theorem is stated in terms of \emph{stable convergence in law}, a notion due to R\'enyi \cite{Ren1963}, which is the standard mode of convergence used in central limit theorems for power, bipower, and multipower variations of stochastic processes.
+The central limit theorem is stated in terms of \emph{stable convergence in law}, a notion due to R\'enyi \cite{Ren1963}, which is the standard mode of convergence used in central limit theorems for power, bipower, and multipower variations of stochastic processes (see also \cite{AE1978} for more details on stable convergence).
 For the convenience of the reader, we recall here the definition.

 \begin{defn}[Stable convergence in law] Let $U_1,U_2,\ldots$ be random elements in a metric space $\mathcal{U}$, defined on the probability space $(\Omega,\mathcal{F},\prob)$, and let $U$ be a random element in $\mathcal{U}$, defined on $(\Omega',\mathcal{F}',\prob')$, an extension of $(\Omega,\mathcal{F},\prob)$.
 When $\mathcal{G}\subset\mathcal{F}$ is a $\sigma$-algebra, we say that $U_1,U_2,\ldots$ converge \emph{$\mathcal{G}$-stably in law} to $U$ and write $U_n \stackrel{L_\mathcal{G}}{\longrightarrow} U$, if